 Banking- Once skiers rotate, their hip often moves forward with their shoulder which restricts the upper body from progressively tipping to the outside of the turn; this tipping is also called angulation.
 Progressively tipping: increases the edge angle, directs force more into the slope, and keeps the upper body moving toward the next turn.

-So skiers will lean inside the turn to edge their skis which is called banking.
+So skiers will then lean inside the turn to edge their skis which is called banking.
 This is also how people naturally move against the forces of a turn when they are in a car or on a bike.
 Fear makes this an even stronger instinct on a steep slope.

 Natural moves are reinforced by turn forces that push skiers back and inside the turn.
 As speeds increase, slopes get steeper, or heavier snow occurs, these forces increase.